Travis

 }

-Deep merge #
+Deep Merge mode #

 The merge mode deep_merge recursively merges sections (keys) that hold maps (hashes), but overwrites sequences (arrays).